 Q: What’s the best way to insulate for camping in cooler weather?

-A: Underquilts are a great option.
-While we don’t currently sell our own (working on it), most work well with our hammock (for example the Jarbidge by Arrowhead Equipment).
-You can also make your own underquilt using an old sleeping bag or down blanket.
+A: Underquilts are the best option and we sell one designed for our hammock that also works great with gathered end hammocks.
 Lining the interior of the hammock bed with a pad/blanket is also helpful.
 Space/emergency blankets work well too.
 Lastly, keep the rainfly on to help retain body heat.

 Q: I’m not used to hammock camping (or am used to gathered end hammocks) and don’t feel stable, what can I do?

 A: Our hammock is extremely stable when setup/used properly.
 However, if you’re not used to hammocks or have been using gathered end hammocks (ENO’s, etc) that have a lower center of gravity, the BRCH will feel different and may take a few tries to get used to.
 Play around with different strap tensions and laying at different angles to figure out what works best for you.
 Some people like it as tight as possible, while other like more slack/sag (lowering the center of gravity).
 You can also stake down/tie off the four corner using cord by connecting it to the webbing tabs where the arch poles insert into the grommets.
 Staking/tying off diagonally under the hammock tends to work best.

 Q: Is there a way to lighten the load if needed for long distance/backcountry backpacking?